UniversityOfSaintThomas/Cascade_documentation/capricorn/README.md

-# Capricorn :school_satchel:
+# Capricorn

+## READ THIS BEFORE YOU PROCEED

+**The first thing to do before proceeding with anything is to make sure the **Publishing Destinations** have been disabled and removed.**

+### Go to Manage Site > Destinations

+-   Click each destination, then click **Edit**
+-   Uncheck the box labeled **Enable destination**.
+-   After each destination is **Disabled**, **Delete** each of the destinations

+### Next go to Manage Site > Transports

+-   **Delete** each of the transports

+### Why it's important...

+-   Copying a **live, production site** also copies it's publishing settings
+-   Anything that's published or un-published will also take place on the live site
+-   For example, if you start deleting content from the copy before removing the destinations, content from the live site will also be deleted

+### If this happens...

+-   Go to **System Menu > Sites**.
+Check the box next to the site you want to republish.
+Then click **Publish**
+-   Republishing the site will re-deploy the pages that were deleted
+-   Notify members of the web team and ITS immediately of what happened

+**Avoid this mistake by confirming the destinations are removed from the new site copy before you proceed with anything.**

+### Ask ITS to setup new publish destinations and transports

--   After you've made these changes, send a Web Help Desk Ticket to ITS (Vicky Vue) and ask for a new domain.
+-   After you've made these changes, send a request to ITS (Vicky Vue)
--   ITS will also setup a new transfer/publish protocol.
+-   ITS will also setup a new publish destinations and transports
--   AFTER this has been setup, you can delete the content you don't need from your new site.
--   If you start deleting content from your new site before this is setup, you will delete content, from the originating site, from the server.
--   If you make this mistake (like I did), go to all Sites and republish the entire originating site.
--   Republish individual directories as needed.

-## Go to Manage Site > Site Settings
+### Go to Manage Site > Site Settings

 -   Change the URL
 -   Even if you enter example.com, make sure you change the URL
 -   Click Submit

-## Go Back to Manage Site > Destinations
+### Go Back to Manage Site > Destinations

 -   Delete the destination

-## Go Back to Manage Site > Transports
+### Go Back to Manage Site > Transports

 -   Delete the transport

-## Go Back to Manage Site > Asset Factories
+### Go Back to Manage Site > Asset Factories

-## There are 4 Asset Factory items for Capricorn
+### There are 4 Asset Factory items for Capricorn

 -   Interior Page
 -   Landing Page
 -   Program Filter
 -   Sub-Landing Page

-## There are 7 Asset Factory items for Orion
+### There are 7 Asset Factory items for Orion

 -   Academic Calendar
 -   Course Detail